 For over 14 years, Pastor Jon and Stephanie had the honor to serve as worship, creative, young adult and discipleship pastors at a significant church in Fort Smith, Arkansas.
 There they had many opportunities to grow and develop in various aspects of ministry.
 These experiences shaped and prepared them to launch and pastor Vima Church.

-The Morris’ moved to Wichita in July and immediately begin meeting people, building teams and preparing to launch services in January of 2020.
-God has sent many incredible people to come alongside this vision of this church – to see Wichita experience the real Jesus and step into their full potential in HIm.
+The Morris’ moved to Wichita in July of 2019 and immediately begin meeting people, building teams and preparing to launch services on January 26, 2020.
+What they did not know was they were starting a brand new church just weeks before it was going to be “shut down” for the stay at home order.
+The next few months were trying, but God was so faithful.
+Since coming back in late summer of 2020 there has been a constant growth, hundreds saved, and many baptized.
+God has sent some incredible people to come alongside this vision of this church – to see Wichita experience the real Jesus – and it is happening now!

 Jon and Stephanie have four children: Jadon, Jonah, Willow and Abel and a small family dog named Murphy.
 They love watching movies, grilling out, playing sports, being loud and having fun.

 to help people know God, grow in freedom,

 discover their purpose and go make a difference